chmikata/gh-pkg-actions/README.md

 ## Introduction

 This action refers to GitHub Packages.
-You can get a list of packages and the tags they have been assigned.
+You can get a list of the tags they have been assigned.

 > [!WARNING]
 > Not all REST APIs are supported.